April 3, 2020

 Given the uncertainty surrounding the length of the pandemic, all summer and intersession courses will be conducted online.
 Registration opens on Monday, April 6.
 Please contact your academic advisor with questions and any assistance needed.

 I encourage you to take a critical step to support SIU Carbondale and your Carbondale community by responding to the Census 2020 invitation sent to your Carbondale address.
 You don’t need the invitation to complete the census: you can go online and complete it through this link: 2020 U.S. Census.
 You do not need your unique ID to complete the survey.
 Simply enter your physical address where you lived while attending SIU Carbondale.
-Additional details are available on the Dean of Students website.

 By completing the Census, you help ensure that the City of Carbondale, Jackson County, and the State of Illinois receive the federal funding necessary to support services utilized on and around campus.
 Included are initiatives such as Pell Grants, public transportation, mental health services, infrastructure, roads and more.
 The Census data also has a significant impact on our state representation in Congress.